 - For students of other master's degree programmes, consideration shall be given to academic achievement and the similarity of the skills and knowledge acquired through the master's degree to the PhD's research lines.

 - Consideration shall be given to students' higher education academic record.

 - Certification of foreign language proficiency (15%)

-- At least one letter of recommendation from a PhD programme faculty member (or a School of Computer Engineering faculty member), appraising the motivation, expertise and ability of the student and agreeing to supervise his or her thesis in the event of admission.
-Alternatively, the faculty member may email this undertaking to the programme coordinator.
+- At least one letter of recommendation from a PhD programme faculty member (or a Escuela Técnica Superior de Ingenieros Informáticos faculty member), appraising the motivation, expertise and ability of the student and stating their agreement to supervise his or her thesis in the event of admission.
+Alternatively, the faculty member may email this to the programme coordinator.
 (10%)

 - Other letters of recommendation by respected researchers and professionals appraising the student are optional.
 (5%)

-- Students should submit a letter of motivation, stating, at least, their areas of interest, their grounds for applying for admission to this PhD programme and the reasons for wishing to specialize in a particular area.
+- Students must submit a letter of motivation, stating, at minimum, their areas of interest, their basis for applying for admission to this PhD programme and the reasons for wishing to specialize in a particular area.

 - The PhD Programme Academic Committee may invite candidates to a personal interview.

-Students who do not conform to the admissions profile established for this PhD programme but are considered capable of learning the competences required for admission may be admitted conditionally upon taking a number of Bridge Courses established by the PhD Programme Academic Committee.
+Students who do not fulfill the admissions profile established for this PhD programme, but who are considered capable of learning the skills required for admission, may be admitted conditionally upon taking a number of Bridge Courses established by the PhD in Software, Systems and Computing Academic Committee.